World Plants Logo

 Ethnobotanical Uses (Disclaimer)

 Cryptomeria japonica was extremely important in early Japanese society, both for a source of building materials and for its spiritual aspects.
 Traditional Japanese culture places high value on natural items, and this attitude persists to the modern day.
 The ancient Japanese religion of Shinto represented a connection between man and nature and tall trees had special significance.
-Cryptomeria japonica are found at the center of many Shinto shrines.
-I couldn't find any specific research about ‘Spiralis’ but I imagine it would be used in similar ways.
+Cryptomeria japonica are found at the centre of many Shinto shrines.

 goToTop